EdouardBERGE/rasm/README.md

 - CPC cartridge
 - CPC snapshots up to 4M
 - CPC EDSK (as many as you want in update or generation mode)
+- floppy HFE engine to manage ANY particular format
 - CPC/ZX TAPE output
 - CPC/ZX Binaries with or without AMSDOS/HOBETA header
 - ZX snapshots